 Header with conference logo and image of outdoor seating area by pool.

 The (un)conference challenges the traditional law conference format.
-It's an immersive experience at the Rancho Bernardo Inn for leaders in the legal profession seeking clarity, growth, and community as they navigate life and career transitions.
+It's an immersive, participant-driven experience at San Diego's Rancho Bernardo Inn for leaders in the legal profession seeking clarity, growth, and community as they navigate life professionally and personally.

-Step away from daily demands and focus fully on your personal and professional growth.
+Step away from daily demands and focus fully on your growth.

 Register